Automotive Cyber Security Timeline

 August 2002 - A Forbes article How To Hack Your Car is on ECU programming.
 It includes comments on the lack of code security.

-1999 - The Mercedes S Class has Distronic, the World's first Adaptive Cruise Control (ACC) system (applying braking as required), and the Pre-Safe collision and avoidance response system.
+1999 - The Mercedes S Class has Distronic, the World's first Adaptive Cruise Control (ACC) system (applying a brake as required), and the Pre-Safe collision and avoidance response system.

 1999 - The first Bluetooth specification is released.